Gyan Mukherjee: 1943—1956

 After death of Himanshu Rai, founder of Bombay Talkies Studio in 1940, a group led by producer Sashadhar Mukherjee along with production controller Rai Bahadur Chunilal, actor Ashok Kumar and Mukherjee, broke away to establish the Filmistan studio in March 1943 at the premises of old Sharada Movietone studios in Goregaon, Mumbai.
 He retouched the concept of anti-hero in Sangram (1950), today his works are seen as early depictions of the underworld and the anti-hero in Indian cinema.

 While working at Bombay Talkies, auteur Guru Dutt trained under him, though he also assisted Amiya Chakravarty, Dutt emulated Mukherjee's formula-based film style in his early films and eventually dedicated his classic, Pyaasa (1957) to Mukherjee, Another noted director, who assisted him at Bombay Talkies, was Shakti Samanta, who later made Aradhana (1969) and Amar Prem (1972).

 Death

 Mujherjee died on 13 November 1956 in Calcutta (now Kolkata), at the age of 47.
-Guru Dutt's Kaagaz Ke Phool (1959) is considered to be an homage to Mukherjee.
+Guru Dutt's Kaagaz Ke Phool (1959) is considered to be a homage to Mukherjee.